-Targeted initiatives to reduce crime across the Force have increased the level of Police overtime.
-When the 2013/14 budget was set the exact nature of these initiatives was not known and this overspend is offset by a corresponding underspend in Supplies and Services.
+Overtime - Targeted initiatives to reduce crime and anti-social behaviour across the Force have increased the level of Police overtime.
+When the 2014/15 budget was set, the exact nature of these initiatives was not known and this overspend is offset by a corresponding underspend in Supplies and Services.

 Requests for mutual aid assistance will frequently result in additional overtime.
 The outturn overspend includes the overtime for mutual aid provided to other forces at short notice.
-This cost is offset by additional mutual aid income included in Incidents below.
+This cost is offset by additional mutual aid income.
 Charges for mutual aid are at a standard rate irrespective of whether the time was provided as overtime or substantive hours.